rejectedsoftware/diet-ng/README.md

 set to the package directory!** A drawback of this method is that outdated cached templates will not be deleted automatically.
 It is necessary to clear all `_cached_*` files by hand from time to time.

+*Note that hopefully this feature will be obsoleted soon by the [work of Stefan Koch on DMD's CTFE engine](https://github.com/UplinkCoder/dmd/commits/newCTFE).*